-Despite the hectic nature of modern lives, most of us recognize the importance of taking the time to invest in our physical health and/or fitness.
-Unfortunately, this is often not the case when it comes to mental health.
-This is understandably so because most of us believe that “if we can’t see it, it doesn’t exist”.
+Despite the hectic nature of modern lives, most of us acknowledge the importance of taking the time to invest in our physical health and/or fitness.

-When we do not take care of our physical health, most of us understand we’ll be putting ourselves in a position where we become susceptible to diseases or ailments which symptoms and effects are very much visible to us and therefore hard to dismiss.
+When we do not take care of our physical health, most of us understand that we’ll be putting ourselves in a position where we become susceptible to diseases or ailments.
+These physical symptoms and effects are very much visible to us and therefore harder for us to dismiss.

-Whereas with mental health, when one falls victim to a mental health illness such as depression, the symptoms and effects can easily be ignored and misdiagnosed as simply as experiencing negative feelings or merely having a bad mood.
+Whereas with mental health, when one falls victim to a mental health illness such as depression, the symptoms and effects can easily be ignored or misdiagnosed as just a phase of bad mood.

-Luckily, taking care of and improving our mental health can be easy, however, it requires us to commit to making time and effort on a regular basis.
-Here are some simple tips that I’ve personally found to be helpful in improving one’s overall psychological health and well being:
+Luckily, taking care of and improving our mental health can be easy.
+However, it requires us to commit to making time and effort on a regular basis.

 1. Set aside some “me” time